shubhxm01/Discord-token-joiner/README.md

 * Server Scraper
 * Bio Changer
 # Common Issues
 *  Error Code: "'Response' object is not subscriptable" This is either due to your tokens being invalid/locked or your Proxies being dead.
-This is self explanatory and is not a proper issue with my code, but with the resources you are providing.
+This is self explanatory and is not a proper issue with my code, but with the resources you are providing to the tool.
 Please come to me with an actual issue that deems the joiner of **not** working condition.

 # Please Star or fork to help me out and receive regular updates